Winter Spiti Snow Leopard Trail : Winter in Kinnaur & Spiti valley

-For summer- time tourist it may feel bizarre to travel Kinnaur and Spiti in the winters but for a die-hard mountain lover the ranges of Great Himalaya and Zanskar Himalaya are winter refuge and peaceful sojourn.
+For summer- time tourist it may feel bizarre to travel Kinnaur and Spiti in the winters but for a die-hard mountain lover the remote ranges of Great Himalaya and Zanskar Himalaya are winter refuge and peaceful sojourn.
 Winter has its own charm and vulnerability.
 The charm lies in less to no crowd, snow laden landscape, no electricity and no internet.
-Travelling to Kinnaur and Spiti in winter is complete digital detox.
+Travelling to Kinnaur and Spiti valley in winter is complete digital detox and an expedition itself.
 In winter you get to know local life and culture more intimately and see for yourself how hard it is to survive in the Himalayas.
 The vulnerability lies in no road connectivity, no running tap water, limited warm water and room heating.
 But major concern always is fragile road connectivity which get snapped when there is heavy snowfall and avalanches blocks the road for weeks.

-Spotting wildlife in Spiti involves short hikes and snow trekking in snow in Pin valley and around Kibber Wildlife sanctuary.
+Spotting wildlife in Spiti involves short hikes/trekking and snow trekking in snow in Pin valley and around Kibber Wildlife sanctuary.
 One should be in no illusion about how difficult it would be to photograph a snow leopard at decent range.
 Their camouflage and cautious nature make them difficult to spot and locate.
 Winter is the best time to see the mountain cats because snow will drive them to lower elevations where it’s easier to find food, and starting in mid-February, mating season commences, so you’re more likely to get leopards crossing into each other’s territory.

 Spiti snow leopard trail event schedule for this winter.